opencomputeproject/onie/docs/design-spec/nos_interface.rst

 - Installing the NOS into the hardware
 - Reinstalling a different NOS
-- Uninstalling, or wiping the system clean
+- Uninstalling the current NOS
+- Embeding ONIE (wipes out everything, leaving only the new ONIE)
+- Updating ONIE (updates the current ONIE with a new version)
 - Rescue and recovery
-- Updating ONIE

 This environment forms an interface between ONIE and the NOS.

-ONIE communicates with the NOS via U-Boot environment variables.
-Both ONIE and the NOS must be able to read and write U-Boot environment variables.
+.. _nos_intf_installer:

 NOS Installer
 =============

-The only requirement ONIE has for the NOS is that the NOS **must** update the ``nos_bootcmd`` U-Boot environment variable described in :ref:`platform_ind_vars`.
-This signal tells U-Boot to load the NOS on subsequent boots, bypassing ONIE.
+The only requirement ONIE has for the NOS installer is that the installer **must** update the boot environment so that the NOS boots at the next reboot.

-What goes into the ``nos_bootcmd`` is entirely up to the NOS vendor, but generally it will contain commands to load and boot the NOS image from NOR flash or from an SD card.
+How this is done depends on the specific CPU architecture.
+See these sections for the corresponding CPU architectures:

+- :ref:`powerpc_nos_intf_installer`

+- :ref:`x86_nos_intf_installer`

-Other than that, the NOS installer will do whatever is necessary to persistently install the operating system into the hardware; the installer has a lot of flexibility.
+Other than that, the NOS installer can do whatever is necessary to persistently install the operating system into the hardware; the installer has a lot of flexibility.

 Some examples of what an installer could do: